llinauer/rnn_101/README.md

 I added some additional info to this picture, but let's focus on the main difference.
 If you take the RNN from before, unpin the recurrent connections, make a copy of the whole network, place it next to itself and then re-attach the recurrent connection to the copy, then you have unfolded the RNN.
-We create exactly as many copies of the network, as we have elements in the input sequence.
+You create exactly as many copies of the network, as you have elements in the input sequence.
 Note that the recurrent connections are exactly the same between each of the copies.
-In more technical terms, the weights (denoted here by R) are identical for each copy.
+In more technical terms, the recurrent weights (denoted here by R) are identical for each copy.
 So is the layer structure and also the weights W, between input and hidden layer and V, between hidden and output layer.
-With this unfolded RNN, we can feed in the input sequence, one element at a time, to get hidden states a and outputs y for each element.
+With this unfolded RNN, you can feed in the input sequence, one element at a time, to get hidden states $a$ and outputs $y$ for each element.
 And that's basically it.
-We now have a NN that can process a sequence.
-And the cool thing is, we can use all the normal tools for training this NN.
-We just need some loss function that measures the difference between the NN outputs y and some targets and let it train on some data.
+You now have a NN that can process a sequence.
+And the cool thing is, you can use all the normal tools for training this NN.
+You just need some loss function that measures the difference between the NN outputs y and some targets and let it train on some data.
 Of course, the internals of how to calculate gradients and update the weights are a little different, but that need not be of concern here.

-As a quick exercise, think of you would do the same task without recurrent connections.
+As a quick exercise, think of how you would do the same task without recurrent connections.
 You could for example create a network with as many input neurons as there are elements in the sequence.
 But then you could not handle sequences of different length.
 You could condense the sequence down into a fixed-length object, but then you would loose the sequential information altogether.
 So RNNs, clearly are a wildly different thing from "normal" NNs.